minprog/programmeren-1/problems/cs50/hello/index.md

 4. Press "Submit for grading".
 Presto!

 Your program will then again be checked using `check50` and the result will be recorded on this website.
-If the check fails, be sure to try if `check50` is still satisfied when you run it in your IDE's Terminal!
+Should the check fail on this website, double-check if your code still works well in the IDE!